 Physical climate risks and the magnitude of the impact and frequency of severe events occurring is heightened beyond our standard planning horizon, as are transition/regulatory risks as the UK nears key national climate goals (e.g. Net Zero by 2050).
 We see opportunities beyond our standard planning horizon from the active implementation of climate prop tech and nature-based solutions, and how the overall economy will shift towards assets with less emissions intensive profiles.
-Those who are innovative and quick to respond to the shift in the markets are likely to see the highest growth in the long run.
+Those who are innovative and quick to respond to the shift in the markets are likely to see the highest growth in the long run, while failure to prepare can be costly both from a reputational and performance stand point.

-(C) No, we have not identified climate-related risks and/or opportunities affecting our investments
+• (C) No, we have not identified climate-related risks and/or opportunities affecting our investments